jakob-bagterp/timer-for-python/docs/user-guide/tips-and-trick/measure-start-and-stop-time.md

 ---
-title: The Easy Way to Measure Start and Stop Time with Python
+title: The Easy Way to Measure Start and Stop Time
 description: Learn how to measure elapsed time of your Python code like a stop watch.
 Includes code examples for beginners and advanced users.
 tags:
     - Features